RaviTambade/InventoryManagement/Documentation/UserStories.md

 As a Supervisor Incharge, I want to view an overview of employee information and departments so that I can efficiently manage teams and make informed decisions regarding staffing and resource allocation.

-As a Supervisors Incharge, I want to view order reports graphs so that i can make data-driven decisions and analyze trends.
+As a Supervisors Incharge, I want to view request reports graphs so that i can make data-driven decisions and analyze trends.

 As a Supervisors Incharge, I want to add new supervior to the system so that i can seamlessly expand our team, assign roles and responsibilities.